-Broadly speaking, a novel contains two types of character: Major Characters and Minor Characters.
-And still speaking broadly...
+Broadly speaking, a novel contains two types of character: major and minor Characters.
+They’re also known as round and flat…

-It is simply an introduction to the range of fictional characters found in a typical novel, together with tips on how to handle each type during the novel writing process.
+We’ll cover how to create each one lower down.
+But first, let’s take a high-level look at the range of fictional characters found in a typical novel.
+We’ll also run through some tips on how to handle each one during the novel writing process.

 Not all characters in a novel are created equal.
 Some are important to the story and will demand a great deal of your time and attention as you create them.
 Others might appear in just a single scene.

-A typical novel contains dozens, perhaps even hundreds, of characters, though few of them will be significant enough to command much of the writer’s time and attention.
+A typical novel contains dozens, perhaps even hundreds, of characters.
+But few of them will be significant enough to command much of the writer’s time and attention.

 In order of importance, there are four main types of character…